-The Group's business activities, together with the factors likely to affect its future development, performance and position are set out in the Strategic Report on pages 4 to 34, which also refers to the financial position of the Group, its cash flows, liquidity position and borrowing facilities.
+The Group's business activities, together with the factors likely to affect its future development, performance and position are set out in the Strategic Report on pages 5 to 35, which also refers to the financial position of the Group, its cash flows, liquidity position and borrowing facilities.
 In addition, Note 17 to the financial statements includes the Group's objectives, policies and processes for managing its financial risks, together with details of its financial instruments, hedging activities and exposures to credit, liquidity and market risks.

-The Group generated cash from operating activities of £60.3 million during the year (2022 - £46.6 million).
-Gearing, on the basis of gross debt to total assets, was 24.5% (2022 - 23.6%).
-Reported net debt (total loans and borrowings less cash and cash equivalents) increased to £609.0 million (2022 - £592.5 million) but fell by £1.7 million in constant currency terms.
-The Group had undrawn committed facilities of £55.0 million at the balance sheet date (2022 - £55.0 million).
+The Group generated cash from operating activities of £74.0 million during the year (2023 - £62.4 million).
+Gearing, on the basis of gross debt to total assets, was 28.8% (2023 - 28.0%).
+Reported net debt (total loans and borrowings less cash and cash equivalents) increased to £680.2 million (2023 - £661.0 million) and increased by £26.0 million in constant currency terms as the strengthening of the pound relative to the US dollar mitigated some of the increase.
+The Group had undrawn committed facilities of £Nil million at the balance sheet date (2023 - £55.0 million).

 The Group has undertaken a detailed and robust assessment of its projected future financial position.
-As the Group has some £275 million of bank loans that mature within one year, the Board carefully considered the latest status of the negotiations with lenders regarding new and replacement loans.
 The assessment also considered the Group's ability to meet its debts, the potential impact on property prices, demand for property and the associated impact on rents and yields of the current macroeconomic and political climate in the UK and USA.

-The Group is now close to signing new loan agreements with three major banks in the UK for new or replacement loans and continues to have discussions with other lenders.
-In the unexpected event that one of these three banks decided against lending, the Group would still have sufficient cash resources to meet its liabilities as they fall due and the discussions with other potential lenders would be accelerated.
+During the year the Group entered into agreements with three major banks for five-year loan facilities totalling £325 million.
+These loans are fully drawn and the Group has agreed terms on a further £100 million facility with a fourth bank which is expected to be signed imminently which will provide additional liquidity when needed.
 The Board is confident that the borrowing options that the Group currently has are more than adequate.
-During the year, the Group generated over £60 million of cash from operations before tax and interest.
-If rent collection in the UK fell to 80% of rent demanded, down from 98.9% which is the percentage of UK rent for the year ended 31 March 2023 that had been collected at the date of signing this report, the Group would still have sufficient cash to operate.
+During the year, the Group generated over £70 million of cash from operations before tax and interest.
+If rent collection in the UK fell to 80% of rent demanded, down from 98.4% which is the percentage of UK rent for the year ended 31 March 2024 that had been collected at the date of signing this report, the Group would still have sufficient cash to operate.
 The ability to reduce expenditure quickly on development costs and dividends provide further security.
-The net current liability position of the Group is not considered to be a matter of concern.

-The Board is satisfied that even in the plausible worst-case scenario, the Group will have sufficient resources to be able to continue to operate and there are no breaches of any of its loan covenants.
+The Board is satisfied that even in the plausible worst-case scenario, the Group will have sufficient resources to be able to continue to operate and that there will be no breaches of any loan covenants which would lead to the loan needing to be repaid in advance of the maturity date.